• +971551792927

 • Endoscopic Imaging: Miniaturized cameras allow visualization of intracranial structures through small openings, reducing tissue trauma and speeding recovery.

-• Optical and Molecular Imaging: Techniques like fluorescence-guided surgery highlight tumor margins, while molecular imaging detects abnormal tissue at a cellular level.
+• Optical and Molecular Imaging: Fluorescence-guided surgery highlights tumor margins, while molecular imaging detects abnormal tissue at a cellular level.

 Neurophysiological Monitoring

-• Intraoperative Electrophysiology: Uses EEG, EMG, and evoked potentials to monitor brain and spinal cord function during surgery, allowing immediate correction of any nerve or spinal injury.
+• Intraoperative Electrophysiology: Utilizes EEG, EMG, and evoked potentials to monitor brain and spinal cord function during surgery, allowing immediate correction of nerve or spinal injury.

 • Brain Mapping: Identifies essential functional areas during awake craniotomy, preserving speech, motor, and sensory abilities while removing lesions.